Holy Cross Church, Frankfurt-Bornheim: Tower Building

-The nave is oriented exactly north–south, the chancel is on the north side.
+Directly beneath the eaves are seven slit-shaped sound openings, which were also used to attach long yellow and white church flags.
+The exterior design of the tower has not changed in the first century of its existence.
+Only the clock in the south-eastern arcade and the halos of the evangelists depicted with animal bodies on the south side are no longer there.

+Nave

+The nave aligned precisely in a north-south direction so that, when viewed from the west, the tower appears as the dominant end point of Wittelsbacherallee.
+The chancel is located at the north end of the nave.
 After their inauguration, the interior was first painted red-pink plaid.
 The original windows bore large letters inside.
-It was a German translation of the Latin hymn Vexilla Regis (The banners of the king issue forth).
+It was a German translation of the Latin hymn Vexilla Regis (Des Kreuzes Zeichen zieht einher, =The banners of the king issue forth).
 The letters appeared dark in the day before the light shining from the outside through the windows.
 In the night they shone through the reflection of the light of the church illumination.
-The tower crosses are figured in the ratio of width to height 1:4 (1.50 × 6.00 meters).
-This is typical for crossed designed by Martin Weber (German: Weberkreuz).
+On the northern exterior of the nave is the circular inscription ‘Im Kreuz ist Heil’ (=In the Cross is Salvation), designed by Arnold Hensler.

+In Holy Cross Church, the chancel is located at the front wall of the nave.
 In the church St. Bonifatius in Frankfurt-Sachsenhausen, the altar is located in its own chancel, and the church Heilig-Geist in Frankfurt-Riederwald has in contrast to this a centrally located chancel.

-In the Second World War the church and the adjoining parsonage in the Kettelerallee were damaged by several bomb hits.
+In World War II the church and the adjoining parsonage in the Kettelerallee were damaged by several bomb hits.
 The church windows were destroyed in 1943 by the blast waves of bomb explosions nearby.
 The large main staircase at the tower was destroyed in 1944 by a bomb hit and the church roof of fire bombs.
-After rebuilding, the church interior from 1951 got a white coating on the walls with an orange-coloured ceiling.
+After reconstruction, the interior of the church was given a light coat of paint on the walls and ceiling in 1951.
+In 1968, the walls were painted light beige and the ceiling orange-red.
+In the 1990s, the original chequerboard pattern was restored.
 The new church windows were re-glazed in a yellowish hue.
 The two side altars were removed.
 In addition, there were a total of five side chapels in the church between the pillars in the inner church and the two side walls of the church ship.
 They were dedicated to various saints, such as Saint Elizabeth, Saint Rita and Saint Agnes.
-Behind the left front pillar was the entrance to the pulpit, which had a rectangular sounding board.
+Behind the left front pillar was the staircase leading up to the pulpit, which was removed in 1968 and had a rectangular sounding board.
 The church was put under cultural heritage management in 1986 together with its location and the assignment to the Ernst May settlement around the church.
 In 1990 extensive renovations were begun, in which the altar area was redesigned and the interior was restored to its original color in 1992, also for reasons of cultural heritage management.